home/blogs+posts/software-engineering/practical-management-tips

 -

-Keep standups short and on point – Standups are for alignment, not debate.
-Keep the team focused because while engineers often feel compelled to justify themselves, others don’t need the details and just want to get back to work.
+Keep stand-ups short and on point - Stand-ups are for alignment, not debate.
+Keep the team focused because, while engineers often feel compelled to justify their work, others simply want to get back to work.

 -

-Move discussions to follow-up meetings - If a deeper conversation is needed, book it right after the standup.
-Let the right people opt in, instead of holding everyone hostage.
+Move discussions to follow-up meetings - If a deeper conversation is needed, book it right after the stand-up.
+Let the right people opt in, instead of trapping the whole team in a conversation that doesn’t concern them.

 -